MakieOrg/Makie.jl/docs/documentation/backends/rprmakie.md

 # There are three main ways to turn a Makie scene into a picture:
 # Get the colorbuffer of the Screen.
 Screen also has `show` overloaded for the mime `image\png` so it should display in IJulia/Jupyter/VSCode.
 image = colorbuffer(screen)::Matrix{RGB{N0f8}}
-# Replace a specific (sub) LScene with RPR, and display the whole scene interactively in GLMakie
+# Replace a specific (sub) LScene with RPR, and display the whole scene interactively in RPRMakie
-using GLMakie
+using RPRMakie
 refres = Observable(nothing) # Optional observable that triggers
-GLMakie.activate!(); display(fig) # Make sure to display scene first in GLMakie
+RPRMakie.activate!(); display(fig) # Make sure to display scene first in RPRMakie
 # Replace the scene with an interactively rendered RPR output.
-# See more about this in the GLMakie interop example
+# See more about this in the RPRMakie interop example
 context, task = RPRMakie.replace_scene_rpr!(ax.scene, screen; refresh=refresh)
 # If one doesn't create the Screen manually to create custom materials,
 # display(ax.scene), show(io, MIME"image/png", ax.scene), save("rpr.png", ax.scene)